mooncorn/gshub-k8s/docs/GETTING_STARTED.md

 # Allow k3s communication from master
 sudo ufw allow from <master-ip> to any port 6443

+## Add required exception for CNI traffic
+sudo ufw allow in on cni0
+sudo ufw allow in on flannel.1

 # Enable firewall
 sudo ufw --force enable